AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

 <p align="center">
   <img src="https://storage.googleapis.com/kainofreelancerpictures/anes/maxresdefault.jpg" width="50%" title="logo">
 </p>
 In this challenge, we will complete the analysis of what sorts of people were likely to survive.
-In particular, we will apply the tools of machine learning to predict which passengers survived the tragedy.*
+In particular, we will also apply machine learning tools to predict which passengers can survived the tragedy.
 <h2> Tools : </h2>
 Python : Scikit-Learn, Matplotlib, Numpy, Pandas.
 <h2>Data</h2>
 891 Observations.
 <br>
 12 Features :
-- Survival , Ticket class, Sex, Age in years, spouses aboard the Titanic, children aboard the Titanic, Ticket number, Passenger fare, Cabin number, Port of Embarkation.
+Survival , Ticket class, Sex, Age in years, spouses aboard the Titanic, children aboard the Titanic, Ticket number, Passenger fare, Cabin number, Port of Embarkation.
 <h1>Data Analysis</h1>
 <h2>Correlation Coefficient</h2>
 <p>
- we will use the correlation coefficient to know the best predictor variables.
+ we will use the correlation coefficient to get the best predictor variables.
 </p>
 <p align="center">
   <img src="https://storage.googleapis.com/kainofreelancerpictures/anes/Capture.PNG" title="logo">